shaneiadt/msw-and-jest/README.md

 # MSW and Jest

-This is an example  React + Typescript project using Mock Service Worker (MSW) to improve Jest unit tests.
+This is an example  React + Typescript project comparing the use of Mock Service Worker (MSW) & Jest unit tests.

 Additional branches: